Measure equivalence classification of transvection-free right-angled Artin groups: The Roller boundary of the Salvetti complex

 \begin{proof} Let $Y\in \mathbb {S}$ be a standard subcomplex, and let $x\in \widetilde{S}_\Gamma$.
 Then a point $\xi\in\partial_R\widetilde{S}_\Gamma$ belongs to $\Phi^{-1}(Y)$ if and only if it is represented by a combinatorial geodesic ray based at $x$ which is virtually contained in $Y$, but not virtually contained in any proper standard subcomplex of $Y$.
 Thus $\Phi^{-1}(Y)=\partial_R Y\setminus(\cup_{Z\in \mathbb {S}, Z\subsetneq Y}\partial_R Z)$.
 The lemma follows as the subspaces $\partial_R Z$ and $\partial_R Y$ are closed subsets of $\partial_R \widetilde{S}_\Gamma$. \end{proof}

 Now we recall some standard facts to prepare for the next lemma.
 As $\widetilde{S}^{(1)}_\Gamma$ is the Cayley graph of $G_\Gamma$ with respect to its standard generating set, we label each edge of $\widetilde{S}_\Gamma$ by a vertex of $\Gamma$.
+Recall that an edge is \emph{dual} to a hyperplane if this hyperplane intersects the edge in its midpoint.
 Note that if two edges are dual to the same hyperplane, then they have the same label.
 Hence each hyperplane has a well-defined label.
 Note that two hyperplanes having the same label are either equal or disjoint.
 Let $h$ be a hyperplane in $\widetilde{S}_\Gamma$.
 Then the smallest subcomplex of $\widetilde{S}_\Gamma$ containing $h$ splits as a product $h\times [0,1]$.
 Note that both $h\times\{0\}$ and $h\times\{1\}$ are standard subcomplexes of type $\lk(v)$, where $v\in \Gamma$ is the label of $h$.
-Thus it makes sense to talk about \emph{standard subcomplexes} of $h$ and their types, which correspond to standard subcomplexes of $h\times\{0\}$ (or $h\times\{1\}$).
+Thus it is natural to consider \emph{standard subcomplexes} of $h$ and their types, which correspond to standard subcomplexes of $h\times\{0\}$ (or $h\times\{1\}$).

 Let $X_1$ and $X_2$ be standard subcomplexes of $\widetilde{S}_\Gamma$.
 It is a standard fact that one can find a standard subcomplex $B\subseteq X_1$ such that $\calh(B)=\calh(X_1)\cap \calh(X_2)$.
 Actually, we can take $B$ to be the subset of $X_1$ made of all points whose distance to $X_2$ is equal to $d(X_1,X_2)$.
 Then $B$ is a standard subcomplex of $X_1$ (see \cite[Lemma~3.1]{Hua}) and $\calh(B)=\calh(X_1)\cap \calh(X_2)$ (see e.g. \cite[Lemma~2.14]{Hua3}).
 By the discussion in the previous paragraph, the fact still holds if we require $X_1$ and $X_2$ to be hyperplanes.